10 Top Ways To Help Yourself Stop Smoking

 Here are some top tips for helping yourself to stop smoking (and vaping!)…

-1. Set your ‘quit date’ and then stick to it (this would be the second session if you are coming to me for help).
+1. Set your ‘quit date’ and then stick to it (this would be the second session date if you are coming to me for help).
 Make it sooner rather than later.
-If you are quitting by yourself, leading up to your quit date you try smoking another brand for at least a few days as they just won’t seem as enjoyable.
-You could also try smoking non stop for a while until you get to the point that it makes you sick and disgusts you so much that you just don’t want to do it anymore – then remember that feeling every time you get the urge later to smoke a single cigarette.
+If you are quitting by yourself, leading up to your quit date you might try smoking another brand for at least a few days as they just won’t seem as enjoyable.
+You could also try smoking nonstop until you get to the point where it makes you sick, and disgusts you so much, that you just don’t want to do it anymore – then remember that feeling every time you get the urge later to smoke a single cigarette.

-3. On the big day, throw out all cigarettes, ashtrays and lighters and anything else that might remind you of smoking.
-I would advise you not to use nicotine patches or gum – that’s like trying to give up alcohol by continuing to drink alcohol!
-(Many patch users also end up wearing the patches and smoking anyway!).
+3. On the big day, throw out all cigarettes, ashtray lighters and anything else that might remind you of smoking.
+I would advise you not to use nicotine patches or gum – that’s like trying to give up alcohol by continuing to drink alcohol! (and any patch users also end up wearing the patches and smoking anyway!).
 Wash your clothes and clean your car to remove the smell of stale smoke.
 The smell can sometimes take a week or two to completely go.

 4. Your ‘official’ nicotine detox will take three days.
-During this time, cut down the amount of tea, coffee and caffeinated drinks you consume, and remember that ice cream and other foods can contain caffeine, so do check the labels.
+During this time, cut down the amount of tea, coffee and caffeinated drinks you consume.
+Remember that ice cream and other foods can contain caffeine, so do check the labels.
 And at least four times a day, drink fresh fruit juice or eat fresh fruit instead.
-The natural fruit sugars ‘Fructose’ will stop your blood sugars from crashing badly – and avoid those dreaded extreme mood swings!
+The natural fruit sugar will stop your blood sugars from crashing badly and help you avoid those dreaded extreme mood swings!
 Also go for regular daily, brisk, short walks to stretch your lungs as well as your legs.

-5. Plan ahead for situations when you are likely to be tempted to smoke, such as parties, drinking with friends or going out for a meal.
+5. Plan for situations when you may be tempted to smoke, such as parties, drinks with friends or going out for a meal.
 Try to avoid these situations in the early stages of quitting or until you feel much stronger.

 7. Write down all the reasons that made you decide to quit smoking in the first place, and look at your list when you need reminding!